-Recipient of The 2017 Sir Georg Solti Conducting Award, Christopher Allen was described in Opera News as "one of the fastest-rising podium stars in North America."
-He has led acclaimed performances with the Atlanta Symphony, Los Angeles Opera, Opera Philadelphia, English National Opera, Lyric Opera of Chicago, Opera Theatre of Saint Louis, Washington National Opera, Florida Grand Opera, Atlanta Opera, and Daegu Opera House in South Korea and China National Opera Orchestra and Chorus.
+Recipient of The 2017 Sir Georg Solti Conducting Award, Christopher Allen was described in Opera News as "one of the fastest-rising podium stars in North America".
+He has led acclaimed performances with the Atlanta Symphony, Los Angeles Opera, Opera Philadelphia, English National Opera, Lyric Opera of Chicago, Opera Theatre of Saint Louis, Washington National Opera, Florida Grand Opera, Atlanta Opera, Daegu Opera House in South Korea and China National Opera Orchestra and Chorus.
 As The John L. Magro Resident Conductor for Cincinnati Opera, Allen has joined the company for three consecutive seasons, in addition to leading the Cincinnati Symphony in the annual Washington Park Concert each summer.

 In the 2019/20 season, Allen returns to Florida Grand Opera and Michigan Opera Theatre to conduct Mozart Don Giovanni.
 He makes conducting debuts at Arizona Opera in Puccini La bohème and was invitied to do so at Opera Omaha’s One Festival in Bellini I Capuleti e I Montecchi, and with Opéra de Montréal for Mozart Die Zauberflöte.
 He was also invited to return to Cincinnati Opera to conduct Verdi Aida in their 100th Anniversary Season.
 In the spring, he tours the United States as music director of the Bel Canto Trio and appears in concert at Oper Frankfurt with tenor Joshua Guerrero.